Disclaimer: I own nothing. All belongs to Glee writers and creators.

 She heaved a sigh and craned her neck backward, spying the time upside down.
 Her brow crinkled.
 Rachel was supposed to be here by now.
 Perhaps her mother had detained her downstairs….

-Without a second thought, the blonde shot off the bed and pranced down, only to find her mother already heading through the door.
+Without a second thought, Quinn shot off the bed and pranced down, only to find her mother already heading through the door.
 She spied her daughter and gave her the brightest, most excited grin she'd seen on the woman since they received the first pictures of Beth from Shelby.
 She waved.

 "Night, honey!
 Have a good time!"